-If you are ready to negotiate on a debt, you will probably be better off talking to the creditor, not a collection agency.
-This is because the creditor has more discretion and flexibility in negotiating with you, and may see you as a former and possibly future customer.
+If you're ready to negotiate on a debt, you'll probably be better off talking to the creditor, not a collection agency.
+This is because the creditor has more discretion and flexibility in negotiating with you, and might see you as a former and possibly future customer.

 If you want to negotiate directly with the creditor, ask the collection agency for the phone number of the collections department of the original creditor.
 Then call the creditor and ask if you can negotiate on the debt directly with the creditor.

 Ideally, the creditor will immediately negotiate with you, and you'll work something out.
 Unfortunately, that's rare.
 It's more likely that the creditor will only take the debt back if you negotiate with the collection agency, establish a repayment plan, and make two or three payments under the plan.
 If this happens, the creditor might eventually give you a new line of credit, helping you rebuild your credit.

 If the creditor does agree to negotiate with you, make sure it owns the debt.
 If the collection agency bought the debt from the creditor (rather than the creditor just assigning the debt to the agency for collection), the agency owns the debt.
 If you negotiate with and make payments to the creditor, the collector may refuse to credit you for those payments.

 You can negotiate a payoff of the debt in one lump sum, or perhaps you can negotiate a better payment plan.
 These are the same options available if you negotiated directly with the collector, although the creditor may be more flexible and willing to compromise.
 (To learn more about these options, see Negotiating With Collectors on Unsecured Debt.)

 Also you might want to ask to have the negative credit information on the debt removed from your credit file, or shown as payment in full, if you make the payments under the new agreement.
 (Learn more about negotiating improvements on your credit report.)